llvm/llvm-project/clang/docs/HLSL/ResourceTypes.rst

 data through until lowering in the backend.

-Resource types are annotated with the ``HLSLResource`` attribute, which drives code generation for resource binding metadata.
-The ``hlsl`` metadata nodes are transformed in the backend to the binding information expected by the target runtime.
+Resource types are annotated with the ``HLSLResource`` attribute, which drives code generation into target extension types in IR.
+These types are target specific and differ between DXIL and SPIR-V generation, providing the necessary information for the targets to generate binding metadata for their respective target runtimes.